nebulab/playbook/source/company-rituals/watercoolers.html.md

 Every couple of days, [Donut](https://donut.com) also proposes an icebreaker question in #cazzeggio, and everyone's encouraged to answer it.

-Most of the icebreakers are fun and interesting, and the ensuing conversations are a great way to get to know each other on a more personal level.
+Some of the icebreakers are fun and interesting, and the ensuing conversations are a great way to get to know each other on a more personal level.
+Some are… a bit over the top ("When was the last time you struggled to change your mind after learning something new that changed a long held belief you had?")—when that happens, it's still a good opportunity to make fun of the bot together.

 Of course, if you have an icebreaker of your own, feel free to just post it in the channel and see what happens!